-- Usefulness, ease of use, performance and reliability of our products compared to those of our competitors; - Size and composition of base of Active Diners; - Engagement of Active Diners with the Platforms; - The timing and market acceptance of products, including developments and enhancements to the Platforms or our competitors' products; - Customer service and support efforts; - Acquisitions or consolidation within our industry, which may result in more formidable competitors; and - Our ability to attract, retain, and motivate talented employees, particularly software engineers.
+- Usefulness, ease of use, performance and reliability of our products compared to those of our competitors; - Size and composition of base of Active Diners; - Engagement of Active Diners with the Waitr Platform; - The timing and market acceptance of products, including developments and enhancements to the Waitr Platform or our competitors' products; - Customer service and support efforts; - Acquisitions or consolidation within our industry, which may result in more formidable competitors; - Our ability to attract, retain, and motivate talented employees, particularly software engineers.

-Developing the Platforms, which include the Apps, websites and other technologies, entails significant technical and business risks.
+Developing the Waitr Platform, which includes the Waitr App, websites and other technologies entails significant technical and business risks.
 We may use new technologies ineffectively, or we may fail to adapt to emerging industry standards.
 If we face material delays in introducing new or enhanced products or if our recently introduced products do not perform in accordance with our expectations, the restaurants and diners in our network may forego the use of our products in favor of those of our competitors.

-We depend on search engines, display advertising, social media, email, content-based online advertising and other online sources to attract diners to the Platforms, and if we are unable to attract diners and convert them into Active Diners making orders in a cost-effective manner, our business and financial results may be harmed.
+We depend on search engines, display advertising, social media, email, content-based online advertising and other online sources to attract diners to the Waitr Platform, and if we are unable to attract diners and convert them into Active Diners making orders in a cost-effective manner, our business and financial results may be harmed.

-Our success depends on our ability to attract online diners to the Platforms and convert them into orders in a cost-effective manner.
-We depend, in part, on search engines, display advertising, social media, email, contentbased online advertising and other online sources to generate traffic to our websites and downloads of the Apps.
+Our success depends on our ability to attract online diners to the Waitr Platform and convert them into orders in a cost-effective manner.
+We depend, in part, on search engines, display advertising, social media, email, content-based online advertising and other online sources to generate traffic to our websites and downloads of the Waitr App.
 We are included in search results as a result of both paid search listings, where we purchase specific search terms that result in the inclusion of our advertisement, and, separately, organic searches that depend upon the content on websites owned and maintained by us.